 My Take on GPT-5

-OpenAI recently released GPT-5, making a huge splash with claims of a new state-of-the-art model that crushes all benchmarks.
-After spending some time with it, my initial impression is that while it’s a decent model, it doesn’t feel groundbreaking or overwhelming.
-However, I’ve come to realize that this release wasn’t really intended for power users like me.
-For the vast majority of people, this model is a game-changer.
+OpenAI recently released GPT-5, with claims of a new state-of-the-art model that tops benchmarks.
+After spending some time with it, my initial impression is that it is a decent model, but it doesn’t feel groundbreaking to me.
+However, I’ve come to realize that this release probably wasn’t intended for power users like me.
+For most people, this model is a much bigger deal.

-Before GPT-5, I used OpenAI’s o3 model almost exclusively.
-As I’ve discussed in a previous post, I have very high regard for o3, mainly because of its “agentic” nature—it could actively surf the web to gather context and provide much better, more reliable answers.
-This ability to use tools like web search and agentically retrieve context all by itself, in my opinion, separates a useful AI from a toy.
+Before GPT-5, I used OpenAI’s o3 model almost exclusively since March.
+As I’ve discussed in a previous post, I have high regard for o3, mainly because of its “agentic” nature.
+It could actively search the web to gather context and provide more reliable answers.
+This ability to use tools and retrieve context on its own, in my opinion, separates a useful AI from a toy.

-This is why it sometimes breaks my heart to see friends and colleagues, even those with a ChatGPT Plus subscription, stick to the basic GPT-4o model.
-They often complain that it hallucinates or makes things up, and when I ask which model they’re using, 99% of the time it’s the 4o model.
-Of course, a model without a dedicated reasoning process and tool usage is going to be less reliable for complex tasks.
+This is why it sometimes frustrates me to see friends and colleagues, even those with a ChatGPT Plus subscription, stick to the basic GPT-4o model.
+They often complain that it hallucinates or makes things up, and when I ask which model they’re using, most of the time it’s the 4o model.
+A model without a dedicated reasoning process and tool usage is going to be less reliable for complex tasks.
 I’ve made it a personal rule to never trust a non-reasoning model for anything beyond simple tasks like drafting an email or editing my writing.

 The value of a “thinking” model comes from test-time compute scaling.
-When you allow a model to “think harder” about a problem, the quality of the result is magnitudes better than what a non-reasoning model can produce.
-With GPT-5, this powerful capability is now dynamically available to everyone.
+When you allow a model to think harder about a problem, the result is usually much better than what a non-reasoning model can produce.
+With GPT-5, this capability is now dynamically available to everyone.

-The most significant change with GPT-5 isn’t the base model itself, but the introduction of the router.
+The most significant change with GPT-5 may not be the base model itself, but the introduction of the router.
 This system dynamically decides whether a query requires the deeper “GPT-5 Thinking” model or can be handled by a simpler one.

-A recent article from SemiAnalysis by Dylan Patel and his team really opened my eyes to the business implications of this.
-They argue that the router is the cornerstone for OpenAI to finally monetize its massive base of free users.
+A recent article from SemiAnalysis by Dylan Patel and his team opened my eyes to the business implications of this.
+They argue that the router could help OpenAI monetize its massive base of free users.
 The router can distinguish between a trivial query like, “What is the capital of France?” and a commercially valuable one like, “What are the best running shoes I can buy?”

 The first query doesn’t require deep reasoning and is cheap to answer.
-The second, however, has high commercial intent.
-The router can allocate more resources to it, use web search, and provide a detailed, reasoned recommendation.
-This creates an opportunity for OpenAI to take a transaction fee or affiliate revenue, turning the chatbot into a monetizable super-app.
-It’s a brilliant way to monetize without resorting to intrusive ads, which Sam Altman has expressed a distaste for.
+The second has high commercial intent.
+The router can allocate more resources to it, use web search, and provide a detailed recommendation.
+This creates an opportunity for OpenAI to take a transaction fee or affiliate revenue, turning the chatbot into something closer to a monetizable super-app.
+It’s a way to monetize without resorting to intrusive ads, which Sam Altman has expressed a distaste for.

 While I agree that the router enables this, I’d push back slightly and argue that a sufficiently advanced model could theoretically make these decisions on its own.
-Still, implementing it as a dedicated router is a clear and deliberate step toward this new paradigm.
+Still, implementing it as a dedicated router is a clear product choice.

 Final Thoughts